Girona, Spain and its Diamonds

 so you can enjoy the views and people-watch all at the same time.

-This city has rivers that run thru it, a main one that surrounds the city is called the Rio Onyar River.
+This city has rivers that run through it, a main one that surrounds the city is called the Rio Onyar River.

 There is also a beautiful, large park.